-Healthcare Cost Trend - The actuarial calculations used an assumption that medical costs will increase 3.50% in the first year, 4.00% in the second year and third year, and varying from 4.50% to 6.00% over the remainder of the projection period.
-These trends are based in part on the 2022 Segal Health Plan Cost Trend Survey.
-Rates are trended down in subsequent years in accordance with prevalent actuarial practice, based in part of the Society of Actuaries - Getzen Long Term Healthcare Trends Resource Model, as updated October 2020.
+Healthcare Cost Trend - The actuarial calculations used an assumption that medical costs will increase up to 7.00% in the first year, varying from 4.00% to 6.50% in the second year and third year, and 5.00% over the remainder of the projection period.
+These trends are based in part on the 2024 Segal Health Plan Cost Trend Survey.
+Rates are trended down in subsequent years in accordance with prevalent actuarial practice, based in part of the Society of Actuaries - Getzen Long Term Healthcare Trends Resource Model, as updated November 2021.